Artificial Intelligence

 Thibodeau-Antonacci, Alana; Vuong, Te; Liontis, B; Rayes, F; Pande, S; Enger, Shirin A.

-Development of a Novel MRI-Compatible Applicator for Intensity Modulated Rectal Brachytherapy Inproceedings
+Development of a Novel MRI-Compatible Applicator for Intensity Modulated Rectal Brachytherapy Proceedings Article

 In: MEDICAL PHYSICS, pp. E240–E240, WILEY 111 RIVER ST, HOBOKEN 07030-5774, NJ USA 2022.